AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

 !!! function "&#42; GetDriver() const"

-    Gets the audio driver used by this Engine.
+    Gets the audio driver used by the Engine.

     :material-keyboard-return: **Return**